khurramnazir982/interview-api/README.md

 Extensibility
 -------------
+-   **View Room Schedule**: This will allow users to look up all bookings for a room by providing the room name.
+-   **Amend Booking Details**: This will allow users to amend a booking, given that the space is available to be booked.
+-   **Start Bookings**: This will allow users to start a booking and will have a 15 mins limit from the start of the timeslot.
+-   **Rooms with Equipment Bookings**: Users will be able to specify if they want any extra equipment and only those rooms with that equipment will be shown.
 -   **Room Management**: The system can be extended to allow dynamic addition or removal of rooms.
 -   **Multi-Day Booking**: Currently, bookings are restricted to the same day, but this can be extended to support multi-day or future bookings.
 -   **User Authentication**: User roles can be added to manage booking rights and access control.